jameshcho/javascript-week03/README.md

 #### Part 1: Hello World

 Let's start from a new HTML document.
 This should look familiar.
+Remember, you should type this in rather than using copy and paste.

 ```html
 <!DOCTYPE html>